Skip to main content

 $ vedro run scenarios/login/

-# Select files
+# Run two individual files

 $ vedro run scenarios/register/register_new_user.py \